Voting is your civil right

-Special Election Voter Registration Deadline : February 18th / Election Date: March 18th
+Special Election (To fill vacancies and propose questions) Voter Registration Deadline : February 17th / Election Date: March 17th

-Primary Election Voter Registration Deadline : June 16th / Election Date: July 15th
+Special Election Runoff Voter Registration Deadline : May 18th / Election Date: July 14th

-General Election Voter Registration Deadline : October 6th / Election Date: November 4th
+General / Special Election Voter Registration Deadline : October 5th / Election Date: November 3rd

-General Election Runoff Voter Registration Deadline : October 6th / Election Date: December 2nd
+General / Special Election Runoff Voter Registration Deadline : October 5th / Election Date: December 1st

 Visit www.vote-smart.org to find out who is running and where they stand on key issues.